wangywUST/talk-20260427/slides.md

 The reasoning chain is not anchored to physical constraints, so the longer it runs, the more it drifts.

-Conclusion: More reasoning steps ≠ better physical understanding.
+**Conclusion**: More reasoning steps ≠ better physical understanding.

 ![Figure](/Image/fig_7.png)